How does EMR dosimetry work?

 EMR is an acronym for Electron Magnetic Resonance, other common names are EPR (Electron Paramagnetic Resonance) and ESR (Electron Spin Resonance).

-Quantitative EMR spectroscopy is the basis for dosimetry.
-The relative concentration of unpaired electrons can be expressed as the peak-to-peak height of absorption line(s) and hence, after proper calibration, to the absorbed dose.
+Quantitative EMR spectroscopy is the basis for EMR dosimetry.
+When ionizing radiation interacts with the alanine, unpaired electrons are created whihch show a high stability in time.
 The amino acid L-α-alanine is the most studied radiosensitive material for more than 50 years and shows good dosimetrical properties.
-When ionizing radiation interacts with the alanine, unpaired electrons are created which show a high stability in time.

 What can we do?